Interstate 95 in Delaware: Improvements

 On June 2, 2014, the I-495 bridge over the Christina River was closed after it was discovered that four support columns were tilting.
 During this closure, traffic from I-495 was detoured onto I-95, and several major roads in the Wilmington area experienced increased traffic congestion.
 The southbound lanes of I-495 reopened on July 31, a month earlier than expected, and the northbound lanes of I-495 reopened on August 23.

 In 2016, a project began to improve the interchange with DE 141.
 The project reconstructed the bridges that carry DE 141 over I-95 and added safety improvements to the interchange ramps.
 In June 2016, the ramp from northbound I-95 to northbound DE 141 closed until June 2017 to allow for reconstruction of the bridge along northbound DE 141.
 Construction on improving the interchange along with the adjacent section of DE 141 was completed in December 2021.
-On March 15, 2021, a construction project began that will improve the DE 273 interchange by realigning ramps and widening DE 273 through the interchange.

-There are plans to reconstruct the interchange with DE 896 by adding two flyovers and realigning ramps in order to improve safety and congestion at the interchange.
-The reconstruction project, which is projected to cost $143 million, is planned to begin in 2022.
-The project received a $57-million grant from the US Department of Transportation which allowed construction to begin two years earlier than originally planned.

 DelDOT completely rebuilt I-95 from the southern end of I-495 to the Brandywine Creek bridge in Wilmington in a $200-million project beginning in February 2021.
 Several overpasses were repaired and new guardrails were installed.
 The southbound entrance ramp from South Jackson Street was demolished and the entrance from 2nd Street was rebuilt.
 At times during construction, the highway was reduced to two lanes of traffic.
 Construction was finished in November 2022, months ahead of schedule.
+On April 6, 2023, a ceremony marking the completion of the project was held, with Governor Carney, Senators Carper and Chris Coons, Representative Lisa Blunt Rochester, Wilmington Mayor Mike Purzycki, and DelDOT Secretary Nicole Majeski in attendance.

+On March 15, 2021, a construction project began that will improve the DE 273 interchange by realigning ramps and widening DE 273 through the interchange.
+Construction on this interchange improvement is planned to be completed in 2023.
+There are plans to reconstruct the interchange with DE 896 by adding two flyovers and realigning ramps in order to improve safety and congestion at the interchange.
+A groundbreaking ceremony was held on May 1, 2023, with Governor Carney, Senator Carper, Representative Blunt Rochester, and DelDOT Secretary Majeski in attendance.
+The reconstruction project, which is projected to cost $143 million, began on May 7, 2023, and is planned to be completed in 2026.
+The project received a $57-million grant from the US Department of Transportation which allowed construction to begin earlier than originally planned.

-In March 2021, a group of state lawmakers led by Representative Sherry Dorsey Walker pushed for US Secretary of Transportation Pete Buttigieg, and, by proxy, President Joe Biden, to endorse a plan to cap I-95 through Wilmington and construct an urban park on top of the highway, reuniting neighborhoods that were divided when the highway was constructed.
+In March 2021, a group of state lawmakers led by Representative Sherry Dorsey Walker pushed for US Secretary of Transportation Pete Buttigieg, and, by proxy, President Joe Biden, to endorse a plan to add a freeway lid on top of I-95 through Wilmington and construct an urban park on top of the highway, reuniting neighborhoods that were divided when the highway was constructed.
 In April 2021, Wilmington city council unanimously approved backing the plan for constructing an urban park over I-95 through the city.